-Proof of immunity to measles, mumps, and rubella and a completed Meningococcal Meningitis Response Form are required of all incoming students.
+Proof of immunity to Measles, Mumps, and Rubella and a signed Meningococcal Meningitis Response Form are required of all new incoming students.

-If you need to be vaccinated, you may come in to one of our walk-in MMR vaccination clinics (check the GC Calendar for date and time) or visit one of the Department of Health clinics listed below.
+If you need to be vaccinated, you may visit the NYC Department of Health clinic listed below.

 While we do not impose a deadline, it is strongly advised that you start this process at least 6 to 8 weeks prior to your registration date to avoid delays in clearance for registration.

 Students born prior to January 1, 1957 are exempt from the MMR requirement.
-Please read the Student Immunization Record Form, linked on the right column of this page, for more details on how to file for this exemption.
+You must still submit the Meningitis Response Form, and proof of your date of birth.
 Students taking less than 6 credits are not required to submit immunization documentation.

 Compliance with NYS Public Health Law 2165 requires the following:

-- If you do not have any way to document past vaccinations, you may see a physician for a blood titer test.
+If you do not have any way to document past vaccinations, you may see a physician for a blood titer test.
 If you are submitting lab titer results as proof of immunity, a copy of the official lab report must be included.
+You also have the option of being vaccinated again.

-- OR Review the meningococcal disease information attached to the Meningitis Response Form and submit a copy of your documents showing vaccination against meningococcal disease within the last 10 years.
+Review the meningococcal disease information attached to the Meningitis Response Form and submit a copy of your documents showing vaccination against meningococcal disease within the last 10 years.
+The exact date must be provided.

 The Wellness Center Student Health Services